Stepwise functional refoundation of relational concept analysis: Self-supported fixed points in RCA RCA⁰

-\end{definition} The purging function and the following ones are defined over any $N$, as they only restrict the sets of possible contexts and do not expand them.
+\end{definition} When unambiguous, we refer to $\pi_{K^0,R,\Omega}$ as $\pi$.
+The purging function and the following ones are defined over any $N$, as they only restrict the sets of possible contexts and do not expand them.

-The purging function, like the scaling function, is only one step: it suppresses currently unsupported attributes, but this may lead to less concepts to be generated by FCA, and thus other non supported attributes. $\pi$ and $\sigma$ are not inverse functions: in particular, $\sigma$ greatly depends on $\Omega$ and $R$ to decide which attributes to scale, through $\pi$ simply suppresses attributes non supported by the lattice(s), independently from $\Omega$, which however determines the attribute language.
+Like the scaling function, the purging function is only one step: it suppresses currently unsupported attributes, but this may lead to less concepts to be generated by FCA, and thus to other non-supported attributes. $\pi$ and $\sigma$ are not inverse functions: in particular, $\sigma$ greatly depends on $\Omega$ and $R$ to decide which attributes to scale, through $\pi$ simply suppresses attributes non supported by the lattice(s), independently from $\Omega$, which however determines the attribute language.